Letters written by Ernest Lionel Bailey October 1916 to April 1918 - Part 5

 these cold nights and

-the shack is very draughty.
+the shack is very draughty

-I was very glad to here
+I was very glad to hear

 Frank was alright again.

-Aimie told me he put a
+Aimee told me he put a

-pillowcase up, at the foot
+pillow case up, at the foot

 of the bed for Santa Claus, and

-by the presents he received.
+by the presents he recieved

-He must have got it full.
+he must have got it full.

 When I come over I will